AP FACT CHECK: Trump's misstatements at NATO summit

 THE FACTS: He is wildly wrong to state that the U.S. never won victories in disputes taken to the trade organization before him.

 The U.S. has always had a high success rate when it pursues cases against other countries at the WTO.
-In 2017, trade analyst Daniel Ikenson of the libertarian Cato Institute found that the U.S. had won 91% of times it brought a complaint that ended up being adjudicated by the Geneva-based trade monitor.
+In 2017, trade analyst Daniel Ikenson of the libertarian Cato Institute found that the U.S. won 91% of the cases it took to the Geneva-based trade monitor.

 As Ikenson noted, countries bringing complaints to the organization tend to win because they don't bother going to the WTO in the first place if they don't have a strong case.